AgileProggers/wubTubChamp/README.md

 ## Might be useful

 You can change the playlist at any time by editing the `playlist.txt` file.
 Just add or remove songs.

+## To do

+- [ ] Completely download songs for caching before playing to prevent [#1](https://github.com/AgileProggers/wubTubChamp/issues/1).
+Streaming the video seems to break songs every now and then.
+Delete songs after streamed.